jaruizes/jaruizes.github.io/_posts/2018-05-04-The_monolith.md

 Do you think a Microservice is "something" that has a definied beginning and end in time?
 If you or your company think so, you would be happy in the hell.

-A Microservice is not a project.
-A Microservice is the development of a business feature that has to evolve while your company needs or offers that feature.
-The team responsible for the Microservice (from business to DevOps) has to has to design it, develop it, run it and maintain it util the feature is decomissed.
-The team knows how the life of the Microservice starts but doesn't know how it's going to dead.
+A Microservice is not a project. __A Microservice is the development of a business feature that has to evolve while your company needs or offers that feature.__
+The team responsible for the Microservice (from business to DevOps) has to design it, develop it, run it and maintain it util the feature is decomissed.
+The team knows when the life of the Microservice starts but doesn't know how it's going to dead.
 It's like the team's son and the team has to care about it like a son.
 It's a product that the team offers to customers (other teams, applications, third parties,...,etc).